OpenSlides/openslides-client/DEVELOPMENT.md

 If your editor likes to have a `node_modules` folder, you might want to copy it from your docker image, or run `npm install` in the clients "client" directory.

-## Building your developing tool chain manually

-Get the code:

-`git clone git@github.com:OpenSlides/openslides-client.git` (but you will use your own fork of course)

-Change into the client:

-`cd openslides-client/client`

-Install the npm dependencies:

-`npm install`

-Run the angular development server:

-`npm start`

-You should now have a native Angular development server up and running on http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Debugging autoupdate connections

 Autoupdate connections are running within a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker)